privacygmail cleanupemail security

 6. No server-side email storage

-• Only stores: auth, subscription status, action logs
+• Stores only auth, subscription status, action logs

 • No email content or metadata on servers